 - Wide angle lens: Standard camera lenses cannot fit the entirety of Horseshoe Bend in the frame.
 This is the wide-angle lens I use.

 Pro Tip: Some newer cell phones can actually fit all of Horseshoe Bend in a shot because they use the ridiculous full-screen ratios which are larger than even a 9:16.
-It’ll look good on your phone, but be aware it’ll get cropped if you print it.
+It’ll look good on your phone, but be aware it’ll get cropped a lot if you print it.

 Tours of Horseshoe Bend